 It's time to look at some of the details supporting these numbers, and we start with Black Book®.
 The prices show that a vehicle in average condition maps closely to what we've seen thus far.

 Let's move on to Manheim Market Report.
 Again, the numbers tell a similar story, and indicate an even higher possible retail selling price.
 So far, we have very good data consistency between 2 of the valuation books.

 The bottom section shows price history and projections for the wholesale and retail car markets.
 The projected price drop for both is pretty low, which gives us confidence that even if we don't sell the Civic in a short amount of time, it's going to hold its value well.

-Our third book, J.D.
-Power PIN, shows us some incredibly powerful data by listing actual retail sale prices.
+Our third book, Real Retail (data from J.D.
+Power), shows us some incredibly powerful data by listing actual retail sale prices.
 These are not asking prices, but final sale numbers as reported by dealerships.